ninjatill/DotStarSwarmLighting/DotStarBall/README.md

 The "M" mode command can trigger the following animations:

 0. Standby
-   - Runs the All Off animation once then waits for incomming commands. ~~If a duration is specified, the Photon will sleep for the specified duration.~~ (consider puttin sleep on roadmap).
+   - Runs the All Off animation once then waits for incomming commands. ~~If a duration is specified, the Photon will sleep for the specified duration.~~ (consider putting sleep-on-standby on roadmap).
 1. All Off
-   - Turns all LEDS repeatedly.
+   - Turns all LEDS off.
 2. Object On
    - Turns on objects specified in the object array.
    - Defaults to "All" if no object array specified.
 Defaults to black (off) if no color array specified.
-   - Optional Parameters: A, C, O,
+   - Optional Parameters: A, C, O

 11. Fade
     - Fades from one color to the next.